devopshobbies/.github/profile/README.md

 | Docker                      | [docker-templates](https://github.com/devopshobbies/docker-templates)                   | [PlayList](https://youtube.com/playlist?list=PLYrn63eEqAzY8kqHVepGiVUrTmE0wjLII)                |
 | Teamcity server             | -----------------                                                                       | [PlayList](https://youtube.com/playlist?list=PLYrn63eEqAzaJnZaUw2QkOgpkiwRjYIvC)                |
 | Ansible                     | -----------------                                                                       | [PlayList](https://youtube.com/playlist?list=PLYrn63eEqAzb4NrSDKlyJvG_I7cbNdW1l)                |

+## Contributing

+We are more than welcome with contributors of any.
+If you don't know where to start and how to start then you can reach us on telegram.
+There are several repositories that you can help them to grow.
+Of course this is just the start and we are going to launch more open source projects.